 As they developed the product, the day-to-day details of the product launch temporarily diverted your cross-functional team’s time from learning the product’s personas.

 While you prepare your product launch plan, this is the time to familiarize yourself with those people.
 Getting reacquainted with your target users and buyers will help you with several aspects of your launch plan.
-This knowledge will then inform decisions about where to focus on market-awareness campaigns, which publications your public relations team will talk to about your new product, and more.
+This knowledge will then inform where to focus on market-awareness campaigns, which publications your public relations team will talk to about your new product, and more.

 While you and your team study these personas, address what they care about, which of their problems you developed your product to fix, and where they spend their time.